Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 RAINY LONDON | THINGS TO DO IN LONDON IN THE RAIN

-Fall in Scotland – September through October
+Scotland in Fall – September through October

 The best time to go to Scotland for cool sightseeing weather, fall foliage in the highlands, fewer crowds, and Halloween enthusiasts